I may get paid commission for purchases made after clicking a link in this post.

 8. Not setting Yoast up correctly

 The first mistake here is not having the Yoast SEO plugin in the first place – If you don’t have this amazing plugin, get it now!
-It’s FREE (although they do have a premium version available if you want to take your SEO to the next level.) and can help with all sorts of aspects of your SEO.
+It’s FREE (although they do also have a premium version available) and can help with all sorts of aspects of your SEO.

 The second mistake bloggers make is not setting up the Yoast SEO plugin correctly.

 Set up correctly, this plugin can do amazing things for your blog traffic.
-Set up wrong, it can actually DAMAGE your SEO (as many bloggers found to their peril last year).
+Set up wrong, it can actually DAMAGE your SEO (as many bloggers found to their peril a few years ago).

 Not sure if you have it set up correctly?
 Find out in my post on how to set up the Yoast SEO plugin PROPERLY!